WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

 #### <a href="#set_flags" name="set_flags"></a> `set-flags`

-Set flags associated with a descriptor.
+Set status flags associated with a descriptor.

+This function may only change the `append` and `nonblock` flags.

 Note: This is similar to `fcntl(fd, F_SETFL, flags)` in POSIX.